 #XI.
 Acknowledgments & Contributions

-SeekEngine was conceived, designed, and implemented as a collaborative independent research effort between Gaurav Yadav and Aditya Yadav, contributing equally across system architecture, implementation, debugging, and conceptual design.
+SeekEngine was conceived, designed, and built as a collaborative effort between Gaurav Yadav and Aditya Yadav, splitting the work equally across architecture, implementation, debugging, and the conceptual design documented here.

 Acknowledgments extend to: